 My room wasn't ready until 14:00 so I dropped off my big backpack and walked around.
 I bought a hoodie for 12 euros at the Grand Bazaar since it is starting to get chilly at night.
 I also had a typical meatball lunch, had some more coffee, and bought a few small souvenirs.

 When I checked into the hotel at 14:00, they offered me a smaller cheaper room and I took it since they needed my double room for a big group.

 In the evening I ate dinner at a bakery.
 Then I walked around the magnificent Macedonia Square with all of its huge statues and the stone bridge.
 Everything is lit up at night for nice photos.

 The astronomy guy had his telescope set up in the square pointed at Jupiter.
-It wasn't as clear as I'd hoped and it was hard see while wearing glasses.
+He was charging people a small amount to take a look through the telescope.
+I paid for a look but it wasn't as clear as I'd hoped and it was hard to see while wearing glasses.